kiontupper/NMD-442-blog/reading3.md

 ---

 Oh, and Microsoft requires you to sign your device into an account anyway to use many features like the Microsoft Store.
-It's true that this is typical among competitors, at least they don't replace your separate login password with your most cherished and secret one.
+It's true that this is typical among competitors, but at least they don't replace your separate login password with your most cherished and secret one.

 Oh wait—